Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 -  *Function-Specific MCP Servers*: Deploy dedicated MCP servers tailored to different functions and domains, such as network log analysis, device configuration management, energy consumption management, and security operations.
 -  *Secure and Scalable Architecture*: Implement stringent security measures to ensure only authorized AI models and users can access and control network resources via MCP.
--  *Automated Workflows*: Leverage MCP to enable LLM-coordinated multi-tool automation, supporting real-time monitoring, diagnostics, and fault remediation.
+-  *Automated Workflows*: Leverage MCP to enable LLM-coordinated multi-tool automation, supporting common management such as real-time monitoring, diagnostics, and fault remediation.

 # Architecture Overview